portlandcodeschool/jsi/_posts/00-01-03-modules.md

  */

 module.exports.each = function(array, fn) {
-  // each function definition
+  // definition of the `each` function
 };
 {% endhighlight %}

-Alternatively, you can directly set the `module.exports` object.
+Alternatively, you can directly assign the `module.exports` object.

 {% highlight javascript %}
 /**